lostcoaster/veins-lte/veins/README.txt

 //
+//
+// Information about Veins LTE can be found at http://veins-lte.car2x.org
-// Documentation for these modules is at http://veins.car2x.org/
+// Documentation about Veins is at http://veins.car2x.org/
+//
 //